 Amon Carter Museum of American Art

-The first museum to open in what's known today as the Cultural District, the Amon Carter Museum of American Art houses one the country's foremost collections of American art and is a major repositories of American photography with over 45,000 exhibition-quality prints.
+The first museum to open in what's known today as the Cultural District, the Amon Carter Museum of American Art houses one of the country's foremost collections of American art and is a major repository of American photography with over 45,000 exhibition-quality prints.
 The museum is free to visit and flanks the Will Rogers Memorial Center.